How to set up a graphical interface

 The first step in Mac is to make sure a X server is running.
 The easiest way is to install XQuartz.

-Once the X server is running, the procedure for MacOS is the same as for Linux.
+Once the X server is running, the procedure for macOS is the same as for Linux.

 Note to Apple Silicon users: some applications requiring OpenGL will not work through X11 forwarding.

 The first step would be thus to install VcXsrv and run the X server through the newly created start menu entry “XLaunch”.
 Some options will be displayed.
-In the first screen, we should choose “Multiple windows” and set the display number; leaving it in -1 is a safe option.
-The “Next” button brings us to the “Client startup” window, on which we should choose “Start no client”.
-“Next” will show us the “Extra settings”, and there we should activate the option “Disable access control”.
-Pressing “Next” will give us then the option to save the settings, and finally we can start the X server.
-An icon will show up in the dock: we are done with the X server.
+In the first screen, select “Multiple windows” and set the display number; leaving it in -1 is a safe option.
+The “Next” button brings you to the “Client startup” window, where you should select “Start no client”.
+Click “Next” to go to the “Extra settings” screen, where you should activate the option “Disable access control”.
+When you click “Next” you will be given the option to save the settings, and finally you can start the X server.

-$ export DISPLAY=xx.xx.xx.xx:0.0
+export DISPLAY=xx.xx.xx.xx:0.0

 In macOS follow the Linux instructions, Before you launch any application, export the display variable in the multipass instance and install quartz.
 Then launch your app.